 Loudoun County visual, literary, and performing artists in 10th through 12th grades (including home-school students) are eligible to enter the Loudoun Arts Council's 18th Gale Waldron Excellence in the Arts awards program.
-The LAC, with partners Franklin Park Arts Center, Round Hill Arts Center, and StageCoach Theatre Company, announced the return of this popular student awards program in 2018, renaming the program in honor of Gale Waldron, the long-time arts supporter and former Loudoun Arts Council board member who passed away in January.
+The LAC announced the return of this popular student awards program in 2018, renaming the program in honor of Gale Waldron, the long-time arts supporter and former Loudoun Arts Council board member who passed away in January of that year.

-Excellence recognizes outstanding student artists for their accomplishments in the literary, visual, and digital arts, and in dance, instrumental, voice, and theater performance.
+Excellence recognizes outstanding student artists for their accomplishments in the literary and visual arts, as well as in dance, instrumental, voice, and theater performance.
 Cash prizes are awarded in each category.

 Participants will be judged by professionals in each field, and comments from all judges will be provided in order to help students advance in their artistic endeavors.
 First and second place winners will be awarded cash prizes of $500 and $250, with additional cash prizes or honorable mentions to be awarded at the judges’ discretion.

 Award-winners, guests, and the public are invited to attend the Awards Reception and Arts Showcase on April 27th, at 2pm at the Loudoun Valley High School Auditorium, 340 North Maple Avenue, Purcellville, VA 20132.

 This year’s program will be the 19th competition, following the reintroduction of the program in 2018 after an almost ten year hiatus.
 First held in 1990, Excellence has seen more than 950 students compete over the years for more than $35,000 in prizes.
 Past Excellence award winners have gone on to important careers in the arts.